octo-technology/OpenTezos/docs/tezos-basics/operations.md

 A valid operation lives in the mempool until it is added to a valid block of the chain, which the node considers to be canonical.
 If the operation is not added during its _time-to-live_ duration, the operation is removed from the mempool.

 As long as a transaction is in the mempool, the sender address cannot issue another one.
 However, it is possible to send multiple transactions at the same time (in  batch).
-Notice that sending in batch is different from sending transactions one after the other.
+Notice that sending in batch is different than sending transactions one after the other.

 ### Baking and endorsement
 Bakers are free to select operations from the mempool, but they usually use a minimum fee filter.
 After a block creation, endorsers check its validity.
 At the end of the allotted time, the selected baker collects endorsers' opinions and adds them to the block then forges it.